j-w-moebius/algomus-internship/README.md

 ```

-# Generate some re-harmonizations
+# Generate some Sacred Harp re-harmonization
 python3 src/ur/harmonization.py

-# Generate some music from scratch (i.e., from lyrics and structure only)
+# Generate some music from scratch, in the style of the Holly Herndon project
 python3 src/ur/sacred.py
 ```